-Like people, towns and cities regularly need to take stock of their economic circumstances and think how the future is to be shaped and how their prospects will be improved.
-Our intention is to be bold, ambitious and confident about Carlisle's prospects and the opportunities due to the significant population growth over the next two decades.
-We believe that growth is needed to make Carlisle's economy stronger and to support the range and choice of services and facilities expected in a dynamic, growing city.
+All cities and districts regularly need to take stock of their economic circumstances and think how the future is to be shaped and how their prospects will be improved.
+Our intention is to be bold, ambitious and confident about Carlisle's prospects.
+We will aim to maximise the opportunities the significant population growth over the next two decades can offer.
+We believe that growth is needed to make the district's economy stronger and to support the range and choice of services and facilities expected in a dynamic, growing local economy.

 Through our Economic Development and Enterprise Group, we are aiming for measured and sustained economic growth and performance across the district in the coming years.
-We want to make sure people in Carlisle have secure, diverse and progressive employment opportunities and the city moves towards a higher wage economy.
-We also want to make sure that employers, across the district, have access to the skills and staff they need to grow and develop.
+We want to make sure people in Carlisle have secure, diverse and progressive employment opportunities in both rural and urban areas and that we move collectively towards a higher wage economy.
+We also want to make sure that employers have access to the skills and staff they need to grow and develop.

-Our Economic Development and Enterprise Group will work with the Chamber of Commerce and their Large Employers Affinity Group and a developing Cumbria Local Enterprise Partnership to identify an action plan.
+Our Economic Development and Enterprise Group will work with the Chamber of Commerce and their Large Employers Affinity Group and the developing Cumbria Local Enterprise Partnership to identify an action plan.
 This plan will include realistic and achievable projects to support and drive the desired growth in Carlisle's Economy.

 However, the strength and sustainability of an economy cannot be measured by growth alone.
-This group will monitor the makeup of Carlisle's economy and make sure it has a diverse and balanced mix across all our rural and urban areas.
+Our Economic Development and Enterprise Group will also monitor the makeup of Carlisle's economy and make sure it has a diverse and balanced mix across all our rural and urban areas.
+Finally they will work with our Healthy Communities Group to monitor housing provision and development across the district to ensure that we have the housing we need to safeguard people's health and drive economic growth.

 Aim: Deliver measured and long term economic growth and performance.
-Headline Measures: Gross VA Overall employment rate Total number of full-time jobs Average weekly earnings Proportion of people with no qualifications Number of businesses reporting skills gaps New business start-ups and new business survival rates Targets: Year on year improvement for Carlisle across all headline measures.
+Headline Measures: GVA Overall employment rate Total number of full-time jobs Average weekly earnings Proportion of people with no qualifications Number of businesses reporting skills gaps New business start-ups and new business survival rates Targets: Year on year improvement for Carlisle across all headline measures.
 Further monitoring: Each year, we will review the makeup of the local economy and the local housing market to try and assess the balance of our economy and the housing provision needed to support it.
 Lead Group: Economic Development and Enterprise